Read3 is an intensive, systematic literacy intervention program.

 During Module 1, your child will will learn our unique system for decoding words to allow them to start reading simple readers.
 The module focuses on mastering single sounds and letters, and building understanding of our learning system.
 You’ll notice we have split Module 1 into five steps.
 It’s human nature to want to race ahead, but it is imperative that you give your child time to master a limited number of letters before introducing more.

 Module 2 departs from many phonics programs by introducing the concept of long vowel sounds early.
-We do this to help build flexible processing of vowel sounds as this can be very tricky for a child with poor working memory or weak rapid automatic naming capacity.
-We first introduce short words ending in a vowel (e.g. me, be, hi) then introduce one simple long vowel rule ("magic e" rule).
-This rule can be applied to short CVC words, reducing the 'overload' children with dyslexia experience when multiple alternate spellings for long vowels are introduced at the same time.
-In Step 3 we introduce morphology (changes to word endings), and start to build awareness of spelling patterns that arise as we alter words (e.g. bike, biker, biking).
+We do this to help build flexible processing of vowel sounds as this can be very tricky for a child with poor working memory or weak rapid automatic naming skills.
+We first introduce one simple long vowel rule ("silent e" rule).
+This rule can be applied to short CVC words, reducing the 'overload' children with dyslexia experience when multiple alternate spellings for long vowels are introduced.
+In Step 2 short words ending in a vowel (e.g. me, be, hi) are introduced, as well as 2-syllable words containing both short and long vowel sounds (e.g. bacon, wombat, hero, donate).
+In Step 3 we introduce morphology (word endings), and start to build awareness of spelling patterns that arise as we alter words (e.g. bike, biker, biking).

-Module 3 returns to short vowels with an emphasis on building word length.
-We start by adding extra consonants at the start of words to create consonant blends, then the ends of words and finally up to three sounds at both the beginning and ends of words.
+Module 3 focuses on building word length in words with both short and long vowels (e.g. crust, snake) We start by adding extra consonants at the start of words to create consonant blends, then the ends of words and finally up to three sounds at both the beginning and ends of words.
 At the completion of Module 3, your child will have established a system for decoding.
 Their reading system is now firmly established which can be applied to a traditional phonics-based learn to read program.